Why Automation is Important

 Operations automation results in higher productivity, reliability, availability, and increased performance and can reduce operating costs.
 Moving to lights-out operations yields a good return on investment.

 The benefits of automated systems can be a powerful motive for increasing service to your end users.
 However, it’s not an easy task.
 There are many pitfalls and many obstacles to overcome.

 People always find excuses not to do something.
 A recent survey of IT operators asked why they hadn’t automated their systems.
 Answers ranged from the expected to the uninformed.
-The common answers were no money, no time, or no staff.
+The common answers were no money, no time, no coding expertise, or no staff.
 Some sample responses: